saibaba/CH/README.md

 * Not an axiom: P ⇔ ¬¬P (but P ⇒ ¬¬P is fine)
 * Not an axiom: P ∨ ¬P

+An introductory setting:

+Consider  (P ∧ (P ⇒ Q)) ⇒ Q :

+Proposition P is true => type P is inhabitated (has proof) P ⇒ Q correspond to a function, f :: p -> q.
+So, f(a::p) = b::q i.e., f is able to produce a value of type q.
+So  q is inhabitated type.
+Hence, proposition q is true.

+Proof itself corresponds to f(a) i.e., the function application.

 Note 1
 ======